Maxelweb/RoundReview/README.md

     - In case of port error (e.g. already in use), change the first port inside the docker-compose file to something else
     - To stop this, use `docker-compose down roundreview_app`

+#### Default admin credentials and password

+The following credentials applies only if you didn't change the default environment variables configuration.

+- Email: `admin@system.com`
+- Password: `<randomly generated>` (check docker logs)

 > [!WARNING]
 > If you didn't change the default **admin password** to something else, you MUST check the logs from the docker container to get the generated password (`docker logs roundreview_app`).
 If you missed it, restart from scratch by removing the volumes created.